emmanuel12353/unfinished/README.md

-this project is yet to be cpompleted aishat pls jus make use of the concept to further your work
+this project is yet to be completed aishat pls jus make use of the concept to further your work